top of page

 To achieve this opening, the body must function as a unified system:

-• The Loaded Leg (Left): Requires relaxed strength to sink deeply without collapse, allowing the muscles around the hips to soften.
+• The Loaded Leg (Left): Requires relaxed strength to allow the Kua to sink deeply and the muscles around the hips to soften, without the structure ccollapsing.

-• The Stepping Leg (Right): Requires flexibility to maintain complex torsional winding.
+• The Unloaded Leg (Right): Requires flexibility to maintain complex torsional winding.

-• The Pelvis as a Unit: Requires neuromuscular patterning to coordinate stability on one side with mobility on the other.
+• The Pelvis as a Unit: Requires neuromuscular patterning to coordinate load-bearing on the left and torsional release on the right, keeping the pelvis integrated.

 When the Dang is fully open: